2017 National Launch of the European platform to End FGM

-On Monday 6 February AkiDwA will launch national UEFGM online free training tool in Dublin as part of ongoing activities by the other eleven partners across Europe involved in the project to end Female Genital Mutilation (FGM).
+On Monday 6 February 2017 AkiDwA launched the national UEFGM online free training tool in Dublin.
+This is a key part of the UEFGM project, developed with eleven other partner organisations, to end Female Genital Mutilation (FGM) across Europe.

 Akina Dada wa Africa-AkiDwA (Swahili for sisterhood) is a national network of migrant women living in Ireland.
 The organisation was established in 2001 by a group of African women to address, isolation, racism and Gender Based Violence that the women were experiencing at the time.